 CPH 529 - Capstone Experience:

-The Capstone Experience is the culminating experience of the MPH degree and meets requirements of the national accrediting body in public health, the Council on Education for Public Health for an integrative learning experience.
-The purpose of this 3 credit hour course is to address a topic of public health significance and is evidence that the student can integrate skills and competencies from across the curriculum to conduct public health research and/or practice.
+The capstone addresses a topic of public health significance and is evidence that the student can integrate skills and competencies from across the curriculum to conduct public health research and/or practice.
 Approval of the final capstone report constitutes an assessment that the student is prepared to enter public health practice.